aws/aws-lc/tool/README.md

 AWS-LC features enhanced benchmarking tools compatible with OpenSSL and BoringSSL in order to help facilitate 1-1 performance comparisons.

 ## Benchmarking Tools
-When compiled, AWS-LC will generate three benchmarking tools when provided with corresponding compiler flags.
-These tools take the same arguments as the BoringSSL speed tool does.
+When compiled, AWS-LC will generate separate benchmarking tools when provided with corresponding compiler flags.
+These tools take the same arguments as `bssl speed` tool.

+The `awslc_bm` tool is expected to be used when benchmarking an installation of AWS-LC with a different speed tool: e.g. build and install AWS-LC FIPS from 2021 but run the latest benchmark tool from main.
+To benchmark the AWS-LC libcrypto from the current folder it is recomended to run `bssl speed` which executes the same code as other benchmarks: e.g.
+`ossl_1_1_bm`.

 Additionally, the speed tool now prints a message when it is benchmarking a non-release build of AWS-LC instead of a release build of the project.